Observations and explorations of Venus: Observation by spacecraft

-There have been numerous unmanned missions to Venus.
-Ten Soviet probes have achieved a soft landing on the surface, with up to 110 minutes of communication from the surface, all without return.
+There have been numerous uncrewed missions to Venus.
+Ten Soviet Venera probes achieved a soft landing on the surface, with up to 110 minutes of communication from the surface, all without return.
 Launch windows occur every 19 months.

 Early flybys

 On February 12, 1961, the Soviet spacecraft Venera 1 was the first flyby probe launched to another planet.
 An overheated orientation sensor caused it to malfunction, losing contact with Earth before its closest approach to Venus of 100,000 km.
 However, the probe was first to combine all the necessary features of an interplanetary spacecraft: solar panels, parabolic telemetry antenna, 3-axis stabilization, course-correction engine, and the first launch from parking orbit.

 The first successful flyby Venus probe was the American Mariner 2 spacecraft, which flew past Venus in 1962, coming within 35,000 km.
 A modified Ranger Moon probe, it established that Venus has practically no intrinsic magnetic field and measured the temperature of the planet's atmosphere to be approximately 500 C.

-The Soviet Union launched the Zond 1 probe to Venus in 1964, but it malfunctioned sometime after its May 16 telemetry session.
+The Soviet Union launched the Venera 2 probe to Venus in 1966, but it malfunctioned sometime after its May 16 telemetry session.
+The probe completed a flyby of Venus, but failed to transmit any data.

 During another American flyby in 1967, Mariner 5 measured the strength of Venus's magnetic field.
 In 1974, Mariner 10 swung by Venus on its way to Mercury and took ultraviolet photographs of the clouds, revealing the extraordinarily high wind speeds in the Venusian atmosphere.
+Mariner-10 provided the best images of Venus taken so far, the series of images clearly demonstrated the high speeds of the planet's atmosphere, first seen in the Doppler-effect velocity measurements of Venera-4 through Venera-8.

 Early landings

 On March 1, 1966, the Venera 3 Soviet space probe crash-landed on Venus, becoming the first spacecraft to reach the surface of another planet.
-Its sister craft Venera 2 had failed due to overheating shortly before completing its flyby mission.

 The descent capsule of Venera 4 entered the atmosphere of Venus on October 18, 1967, making it the first probe to return direct measurements from another planet's atmosphere.
 The capsule measured temperature, pressure, density and performed 11 automatic chemical experiments to analyze the atmosphere.
 It discovered that the atmosphere of Venus was 95% carbon dioxide (CO_{2}), and in combination with radio occultation data from the Mariner 5 probe, showed that surface pressures were far greater than expected (75 to 100 atmospheres).

 These results were verified and refined by the Venera 5 and Venera 6 in May 1969.
 But thus far, none of these missions had reached the surface while still transmitting.
 Venera 4s battery ran out while still slowly floating through the massive atmosphere, and Venera 5 and 6 were crushed by high pressure 18 km (60,000 ft) above the surface.